 Empower: Retired Police Captain with 29 years of service.
-Assignments included Narcotics Detective, Training Officer, Motorcycle Sergeant, 20 years K-9 Unit as an officer, unit trainer and commander, 18 years on S.W.A.T. as an entry operator, sniper and finishing as unit commander.
+Assignments included Narcotics Detective, Training Officer, Motorcycle Sergeant, 20 years K-9 Unit as an officer, unit trainer and commander, 18 years on S.W.A.T. as an entry operator, sniper, and finishing as a unit commander.

 Endurance: A United States Marine Corps Veteran who served in the 2nd Marine Division (Light Armor Reconnaissance Battalion) as a vehicle operator, and primary marksmanship instructor.